greena13/react-hotkeys/README.md

 They are returned as an object, with the action names as keys, and the values are objects describing the key map.

-Regardless of which syntax you used to define the keymap, they always appear in the following syntax:
+Regardless of which syntax you used to define the keymap, they always appear in the following format:

 ```
 {
-  ...
   ACTION_NAME: {
     /**
      * Optional attributes - only present if you defined them
-     *
      */

     name: 'name',